pintchom/FoodScanner/README.md

 # FoodScanner

 FoodScanner is a Node.js application that analyzes food images and reports to determine the presence of seed oils in food.
 It uses OpenAI's GPT-4 Vision API to process images and provide detailed analysis.
+Main functionality in server.js, model.ts is used just to mock data for app functionality - no relevance to seed oil analyzer script.
 ## Prerequisites

 - Node.js (v22.11.0 or later)